 Beaches, Pacific Northwest

-Brady’s Beach is located a short hike from West Bamfield, the town of Bamfield is one of those wondrous places that the west coast of BC seems to have in abundance.
+Brady’s Beach is located a short hike from West Bamfield, the town of Bamfield is one of those wondrous places that the Pacific Northwest seems to have in abundance.
 Its like a community right out of a story book.
 The beach is a short distance over the peninsula where West Bamfield is located.
 Bamfield has no paved road leading to it, you must travel to Port Alberni and then head west on a rough logging road for 90 km.
 Be sure to gas up and eat in Port before heading out as you will not see a gas station or store until you reach Bamfield.
 It is possible to take a paved road to Ucluelet where you can take a boat trip to Bamfield or sign up for a float plane journey over, you can also get on freighter that runs for over 800 km on a return trip that takes you through the broken group islands making various stops along the way to delivery freight.
 Its a great trip but i like to drive so that i have a truck to visit the other wonderful sights like Pachena where the west coast trail begins.

 When driving, you will end up in East Bamfield where there some great places to stay or eat and you can take in the Marine Science Center, it is home to many biologist’s from 5 different universities.
 Giving Bamfield the distinction of being a community with more PH.D’s per capita than any other town in BC.

 The community of Bamfield was named after a carpenter, Eddy Banfield who moved to the area in the late 1850’s, and took up trading with the first peoples.
 In 1860, Banfield established a permanent trading post at the entrance to Barkley Sound, which came to be named after him.
 Eddy died two years later, they are not sure about how he died, but there are rumors that he was murdered.
 Eddy may have died, but his trading post did not and it was the start of a great little coastal community.